PhuongPham7112/PhuongPham7112.github.io/about.md

 ## 💭 Who I am
 Hey there, I'm Phuong Pham, but I normally go by Airi.

 Coming from a Computer Science degree with an emphasis on Games Development, I was really able to study the foundational skills of both a developer and a designer.
-I'm really interested in learning and creating graphics work that can enable story-telling or mechanism in game development.Always found myself to gravitate towards art & tech intersection regardless of the GE classes that I have to go through.
+I'm really interested in learning and creating graphics work that can enable story-telling or mechanism in game development.
+Always found myself to gravitate towards art & tech intersection regardless of the GE classes that I have to go through.

 My biggest hobby is learning, and my second one is solving puzzle games.
 Outside of work, I enjoy cooking, reading philosophy and classical novels, learning fashion history on the side, and drawing things/people/memories I love.